TopG85/ShutterSpace/README.md

 - **Phased development approach** with distinct core and enhancement phases
 - **Future-ready architecture** designed to accommodate booking system integration

-This organized agile approach demonstrates excellent project management - focusing on delivering a fully functional core product before expanding features.
+This organised agile approach demonstrates excellent project management - focusing on delivering a fully functional core product before expanding features.
 The initial booking system planning was valuable groundwork that will now be implemented as a natural next phase, showing how good agile planning creates sustainable development pathways.

 ## CRUD